10 Tips for Keeping Your Dog Away From Your Christmas Tree

 pet-deterrent

 Deterrent sprays for pets may be effective for discouraging your pet from getting too close to the tree.
-Most have an extremely bitter taste, so your pet only needs one lick to realize how awful it is.
+Most taste extremely bitter, so your pet only needs one lick to realize how awful it is.

 Cats may not be as easily swayed by the bitterness, so something with a stronger smell may be needed.
 Natural options like orange peels or hot sauce can be more effective.